 Is it possible to wash wool in the washing machine?
 The answer is simple: only if it says so on the label.
 The manufacturer must have applied an anti-felt treatment to the wool.
 Otherwise it will felt in the machine.
 Put simply, you can imagine it like this: During felting, many protruding wool fibres form a tightly interlocked bond due to friction.
 Yarn with an anti-felt finish has a smoother surface, and there are hardly any fibres sticking out that can get caught together when rubbed and spun in the machine.

-Our Cheeky Merino Joy and Big Merino Hug have been made machine-washable - unlike conventionally produced machine-washable wool (also called "superwash" wool) - using a GOTS-certified process entirely without chlorine.
+Our Cheeky Merino Joy, Lovely Merino Treat and Big Merino Hug have been made machine-washable - unlike conventionally produced machine-washable wool (also called "superwash" wool) - using a GOTS-certified process entirely without chlorine.
 This saves many tons of water and protects the environment.

 Our other yarns Manx Merino Fine and Merino d'Arles should not be machine washed as they contain fibres without an antifelt finish.

 How often should I wash my knitted pieces?

 Merino wool saves you a lot of work and is good for the environment as well.
 This is because merino wool has a neutralising effect on odours.
 You can simply let it ventilate in the fresh air from time to time.
 Unpleasant odours usually disappear all by themselves, without using a lot of water or electricity.
 Cotton, on the other hand - think of your T-shirts, for example - does not have this wonderful feature, so you have to wash it much more often.

 Washing less has another advantage: it protects your favourite pieces and makes them last longer.
 And when you do need to wash, our colours don't lose their intensity.
 We have chosen organic chemical dyes with high durability so that you can enjoy your knitted treasures for a long time.

 Why should I wash some pieces before wearing them for the first time?